DrxcoDev2/Paradigma/README.md

 # Paradigma

-“Paradigm” is a lightweight and modern desktop application built with Electron, designed to offer an intuitive and efficient browsing experience.
-Featuring a minimalist interface, this tool allows users to quickly access their favorite websites, manage multiple browsing windows, and perform quick actions with configurable keyboard shortcuts.
+“Paradigm” is a lightweight and modern browser built with Electron, designed to offer an intuitive and efficient browsing experience.
+With a minimalist interface, this tool allows users to quickly access their favorite websites, manage multiple browsing windows, and perform quick actions with configurable keyboard shortcuts.
+We care about your privacy so it is a local browser

 # Install
 ## Method 1